MarkoJnr/Python-Mini-Projects/capitals/README.md

 ## How it works

-The script uses a dictionary to store the names of different countries and their corresponding capital cities.
+The script uses a dictionary to store the names of different countries as keys and their corresponding capital cities as values.

 It then uses a loop to iterate over each item in the dictionary and ask the user to enter the capital city name for each country.